Online Banking Login

 Five individuals were selected and will each be awarded three bred heifers.
-The recipients are: Malea Moore (Fremont County), Lily Jensen (Lucas County), Alyssa Evans (Madison County), Jasmine Jensen (Warren County) and Lanee Davis (Wayne County).
+The recipients are: Carley Fagan (Adair County), Ava Johnson (Lucas County), Halley Brown (Madison County), Cooper Oberbroeckling (Warren County), and Spencer Wallace (Wayne County).

 The goal of the Midwest Heritage Youth Heifer Program is to help future young farmers gain interest and knowledge of the beef cattle industry.
 Winners were chosen based on merit, future goals and their ability to care for the heifers.
-These individuals are 7th or 8th graders from Fremont, Lucas, Wayne, Warren or Madison County, Iowa.
+These individuals are 7th or 8th graders from Adair, Lucas, Madison, Wayne, or Warren County, Iowa.
 The program will span five years.
-Each participant will maintain accurate records of income and expenditures during the five years and will submit these records plus a brief summary of activities annually.
+During the program, each participant will maintain and submit accurate records of income and expenditures as well as a brief summary of activities annually.
 At the conclusion of the five years, recipients are responsible for paying back the market value of the three bred heifers.

 Be the first to hear about new products and promotions, learn valuable financial tips and more!